Mahlet-Inc/hobbits/README.md

 ## Adding plugins
 Read the
 [plugin developer guide](https://mahlet-inc.github.io/plugin-developer-guide/)
 in the documentation.
-As of v0.50.0, the plugin interfaces are pretty stable.
+As of v0.50.0, the plugin interfaces are pretty stable, but some planned refactoring efforts will change parts of it before 1.x is finalized.
-It is possible, maybe even likely, that plugins built to the current interfaces will be version 1.x.x-compatible.

 ## Get Involved
 Join our [Discord server](https://discord.gg/wRQJpZZ), send us an